najnesnaj/stm8beep/README.md

 BEEP timing -- RTC -- bare metal -- stm8

-I wanted a real time clock
+I wanted a real time clock without any extra hardware.
-I read the application note from STM : AN2780

-They use the beep funktion, which generates a 500 hz wave.
+In the application note from STM : AN2780, they use the beep funktion, which generates a 500 hz wave. (this works also in low power mode)

 This wave is on port D4, which is defined as an input port that triggers an interrupt